 When the mains is outside normal limits, the rectifier stops working, and the battery supplies power to the loads through the inverter.
-If the battery voltage falls to end of discharge (EOD) voltage and the mains has not yet returned within the normal limits, the UPS will shut down (if the system uses split bypass configuration and the bypass is normal, the system will transfer to bypass).
+If the battery voltage falls to end of discharge (EOD) voltage and the mains has not yet returned within the normal limits, the UPS will shut down.
 The battery EOD voltage is pre-set.
 When the mains is abnormal, the battery will continue to supply the UPS until the battery voltage reaches to EOD level, whereupon the UPS shuts down; this period is known as the 'Backup Time'.
 The duration of the backup time depends on the battery capacity and the loads.